sohana30/new-portfolio/README.md

 ## 👋 About Me

-I'm a **Data Engineer** with 5+ years of experience in software development, database optimization, and cloud analytics.
+I'm a **Analyst/Developer** with 5+ years of experience in software development, database optimization, and cloud analytics.
 Currently specializing in ETL pipelines and data transformation using **Snowflake** and **AWS**.

 **Current Role:** Data Contractor at Alloy.ai
 **Focus Areas:** ETL Pipelines | Data Quality | Cloud Data Platforms | Testing Automation